|

 studied the splicing landscape in lung cancer with a focus on racial

-Connie Zhang is an undergraduate at Macalester College in St. Paul,
+Connie Zhang was an undergraduate at Macalester College in St. Paul,

 MN.
 She was a 2021

-DIMACS fellow and a research intern in the lab, and plans to pursue graduate studies in biostatistics.
+DIMACS fellow and a research intern in the lab working on biclustering analysis of large tumor cohorts.
+She pursued to study biostatistics.

 Srinivas Rajagopalan graduated from Rutgers University in Biomathematics